 Hume Whittlesea Local Learning and Employment Network are a partner enabled by funding from the City of Whittlesea in 2022, for a project titled Micro-Credential for Neurodiverse Young People.
 A micro-credential is a small certification-style course that focuses on a particular area of study.
-See examples from this project here.
 We are using innovative, platform-based video technologies to capture evidence of neurodiverse young people’s capabilities for a Micro-Credential in Co-Design for Diversity and Inclusion and to get feedback to evaluate their progress.
 For the purposes of this project, we focus on co-design.
 Co-design is about working with other people to achieve shared goals.
 The project is timely considering the challenges globally, but also in particular places such as Whittlesea.

 The world is currently in the grip of a pandemic that is yet to run its epidemiological course.
 However, the current, exponentially rising human toll is tragic and potentially devastating.
 This pandemic is foreshadowing profound social, economic and political crises.
 Indeed, many parts of the global economy are in crisis, and the variety of government, business and community responses to the crises hint at their scale and possible duration.
 Historically, most recently in the context and the aftermath of the Global Financial Crisis (GFC) of 2007-08, and what, for many OECD countries was a Great Recession and a decade of austerity, young people tend to carry a particularly heavy burden in the downstream of crises (Kelly 2017).
 The COVID-19 crisis intersects with, possibly emerges from, the climate crisis and the unfolding sixth mass extinction of life on earth.
 This intersection is further compounded by the education, training and work challenges shaped by the unfolding of the 4th Industrial Revolution (Industry 4.0).
 In this context we cannot proceed on a business-as-usual course, or pretend that things will just ‘snap back’ (Morrison 2020) – as if by magic – at some point in the near future.